 Welding is a popular profession.
 But many people do it as a hobby.
-I guess you are planning to be a hobby welder, right?
+I guess you are here because you’re planning to become a hobby welder, right?

-Now, when you decide that you will be a hobby welder, what should be your next step?
-I think the next step should be finding a welding class near you, won’t it?
+Now, when you’ve already decided that you will be a hobby welder, what should be your next step?
+I think you should now be looking for a welding class near you!

-Now, you can ask if there is a hobby welding class near me.
-Well, in this article, we are going to inform you.
+Now, you might ask if there is a hobby welding class near you.

 Let’s start our journey.

 Welding made easy: Learn how to weld in a weekend hobby class

 Welders are in high demand across many industries.
 If you’re looking to learn how to weld, you’re in luck.
 Many community colleges and trade schools offer welding training.
 You can learn the basics of welding in a few weeks or months.

 However, if you want to become an expert welder, you’ll need more than just classroom training.
 You’ll need to practice welding regularly.
 There are also many online and offline resources that can help you improve your welding skills.

 Hobby welding: what it is and why you should try it?